bclnr/kb-layout-evaluation/README.md

 ![results](images/results.png "Grades per layout")

-The options that perform the best are some Colemak variants like DHm, as well as the ones generated by [Mathematical multicore](https://mathematicalmulticore.wordpress.com/) (MTGAP).
+The options that perform the best are some Colemak variants like DHm, the obscure [BEAKL 19bis](https://www.reddit.com/r/ErgoDoxEZ/comments/gsvpug/layout_of_the_month_beakl_15/ftcan68/?context=3), as well as the layouts generated by [Mathematical multicore](https://mathematicalmulticore.wordpress.com/) (MTGAP).
 Colemak DHm (below) gives very good results without compromising any of the 4 languages, which makes sense as it stems from user feedback on ergonomic keyboards.

 ![Colemak DHm](images/ColemakDHm.png "Colemak DHm layout")

 In conclusion, the Colemak DHm layout is particularly recommended for its good results and better shortcuts access, familiarity with Qwerty, and larger positive user feedback.